rod-trent/Copilot-for-Security/AzureAITour/Demos/Entra_Theater.md

 ## Demo: Using Entra with the Standalone Version
 ```
-Show me the most recent failed sign-ins in the last month.
+Have any users been prompted for MFA in the last 48 hours?
 ```
 ---